 In Indian society, women occupy a peripheral position.
-Being not allowed to take part in any formal decisions on her own, she becomes a passive follower of male member's conclusions.
+Being not allowed to take part in any formal decisions on their own, they become a passive follower of male member's decisions.
 In an androcentric society, a girl can never be independent self since her childhood.
-She depends on her father even for her basic needs, and then her father gives his burden (daughter) to another man (husband).
-When a girl reaches the age of superannuation, she depends on her son, so women can never be emancipated beings.
+She depends on her father even for her basic needs, and then on her husband and, in her old age, on her son; hence, a woman can never be an emancipated being.
 Generally, women have become the victims of gender inequality.
-Especially Dalit women experience a threefold assault of race, sex, and class.
-A Life Less Ordinary (2002) and A Grip of Change (2006) are autobiographical literary narratives that gracefully fuse the experiences of Baby Halder and P. Sivakami with the incidents of larger Dalit groups pertaining to their class and gender.
-These writers foreground multifaceted oppression against Dalit women and how that violence becomes institutionalized by family, state, and upper-caste human beings.
-The paper shall focus on how the concept of intersectionality theory describes different discriminations regarding race, gender, identity, color, etc., meet at one point and affect the lives of multitudes by creating oppression with respect to the selected Dalit autobiographies.
+Especially Dalit women experience a threefold inequality of race, sex, and class.
+A Life Less Ordinary (2002) and The Grip of Change (2006) are autobiographical literary narratives that gracefully fuse the experiences of Baby Halder and P. Sivakami with the incidents of larger Dalit groups pertaining to their class and gender.
+These authors foreground multifaceted oppression against Dalit women and how that oppression becomes institutionalized by family, state, and upper-caste human beings.
+The paper will investigate how the concept of intersectionality theory describes different discriminations regarding race, gender, identity, color, etc., and how they meet at one point and affect the lives of Dalit women.

-Keywords: Subaltern, intersectionality, emancipation, oppression, gender.
+Keywords: Androcentric society, Dalit women, intersectionality, oppression, gender.